Tropical Storm Helene forms in Caribbean. It's expected to become a hurricane and threaten Florida

 Hurricane watches were issued for parts of Cuba, Mexico and a stretch of the Florida coastline, including Tampa Bay, the U.S. National Hurricane Center said.
 A tropical storm warning was issued for parts of the Florida Keys.

-The storm was 170 miles (275 kilometers) southeast of the western tip of Cuba and had sustained winds of 45 mph (75 kph).
+The storm was 175 miles (280 kilometers) south of the western tip of Cuba, had sustained winds of 45 mph (75 kph) and was moving northwest at 12 mph (19 kph).
 It was expected to strengthen into Hurricane Helene on Wednesday as it approached the Gulf Coast and could become a major hurricane Thursday.

+In the U.S., federal authorities are positioning generators, food and water, along with search-and-rescue and power restoration teams, White House spokesperson Jeremy Edwards said.

 Florida Gov. Ron DeSantis declared a state of emergency Monday ahead of the storm's arrival on the state's Gulf Coast as soon as late Thursday and increased the counties included in the high-risk area Tuesday from 41 to 61.

 "Now is the time to start preparing.
 If you're in an evacuation zone, you should evacuate," said Lisa Bucci, a specialist at the hurricane center.
-"Don't be fooled by the way the storm looks at the moment.
-We are expecting it to rapidly intensify."
+"Don't be fooled by the way the storm looks at the moment."

 Helene, the eighth named storm of the Atlantic hurricane season, could strengthen into a major Category 3 hurricane — with winds of at least 111 mph (178 kph) — before approaching the northeastern Gulf Coast.
 Since 2000, eight major hurricanes have made landfall in Florida, according to Philip Klotzbach, a Colorado State University hurricane researcher.

-Bucci said states including Tennessee, Kentucky and Indiana could see rainfall associated with the storm.

-A tropical storm warning was in effect for Florida's Dry Tortugas; the lower Florida Keys west of the Seven Mile Bridge; Grand Cayman; Rio Lagartos to Tulum, Mexico; and the Cuban provinces of Artemisa, Pinar del Rio, and the Isle of Youth.
+A tropical storm warning was in effect for Florida's Dry Tortugas; the lower Florida Keys west of the Seven Mile Bridge; Rio Lagartos to Tulum, Mexico; and the Cuban provinces of Artemisa, Pinar del Rio, and the Isle of Youth.
+A tropical storm warning for Grand Cayman was dropped.

 “We are going to see significant impacts no matter what happens," DeSantis said Tuesday.